-able 6: Requirements for level 2 assessment content and form Identify and describe the nature, duration and consequence of any potential impacts on agricultural land subject to the project site and in the wider region.
-Describe project impacts on identified agricultural lands including, but not limited to potential weeks, pests, dust, bushfire, livestock, crop production Consider impacts to the agricultural productivity of the site Consider project potential to permanently remove agricultural land and/or fragment or displace existing agricultural industries Consider cumulative impacts of multiple solar energy projects on agriculture in the region Project description Describe the nature, location, intensity and duration of the project and include a map of the project area.
-Project description Location Duration Areas of the site that would be disturbed or temporarily removed from agricultural use Regional context Describe the regional context.
-Zoning of the project site Climate and rainfall Regional landform Regional land use including any significant agricultural industries and/or infrastructure Mitigation strategies Outline strategies that may be adopted to mitigate potential impacts on agricultural land and minimise land use conflict.
-Outline and consider strategies to mitigate project impacts on agricultural land Consider co-location with existing agricultural practices and investigate feasibility of agrisolar where it would result in a mening ful benefit (see Clean Energy Council's Australian Guide to Agrisolar for Large-Scale Solar).
+Table 6: Requirements for level 2 assessment Impacts on agricultural land Identify and describe the nature, duration Describe project impacts on identified agricultural lands including, but not limited to, potential weeds, pests, dust, Assessment required Content and form and consequence of any potential impacts on agricultural land subject to the project site and in the wider region.
+Project description Describe the nature, location, intensity and duration of the project and include a map of the project area.
+Project description Location Duration Areas of the site that would be disturbed or temporarily removed from agricultural use Consider project potential to permanently remove agricultural land and/or fragment or displace existing agricultural industries Consider cumulative impacts of multiple solar energy projects on agriculture in the region Regional context Describe the regional context.
+Zoning of the project site Climate and rainfall Regional landform Regional landform Regional land use including any significant agricultural industries and/or infrastructure Mitigation strategies Outline strategies that may be adopted to mitigate potential impacts on agricultural land and minimise land use conflict.
+Outline and consider strategies to mitigate project impacts on agricultural land Consider co-location with existing agricultural practices and investigate feasibility of agrisolar where it would result in a meaning ful benefit (see Clean Energy Council's Australian Guide to Agrisolar for Large-Scale Solar).
 Site characteristics and land use description Describe the nature and location of agricultural land with the potential to be impacted by the development.
-Describe the current agricultural status and productivity of the proposed development area and surrounding locality including the land capability as per Office of Environment and Heritage's (OEH) Land and soil capability assessment scheme (PDF 1,390 KB).
-Describe the land subject to the project site Describe existing agricultural land uses (e. orchards, vineyards, breeding paddocks, intensive livestock areas) Describe the history of agricultural practices on the project site Identify soil type, fertility, land and soil capability Provide a map showing the verified LSC class of the project site Provide a map showing topography of the site Describe the agricultural productivity of the site impact land uses tha degradation.
-These limita levels of knowledg Class 4 land is generall Class 4 land has moderate to severe limitations for high- impact land uses that must be managed to prevent degradation.
+Describe the current agricultural status and productivity of the proposed development area and surrounding locality including the land capability aper Office of Environment and Horitage's (DEH) Land and soil capability assessment scheme (PDF 1,390 KB).
+Describe the land subject to the project site Describe existing agricultural land uses (i.e. orchards, vineyards, breeding paddocks, intensive livestock areas) Describe the history of agricultural practices on the project site Identify soil type, fertility, land and soil capability Provide a map showing the verified LSC class of the project site Provide a map showing topography of the site Class 4 land has moderate to severe limitations for high- impact land uses that must be managed to prevent degradation.
 These limitations can only be managed with high levels of knowledge, expertise and investment.
 Class 4 land is generally used for grazing.
-It has cropping limitations due to erosion hazard, weak structure, salinity, LUCRA assessment Conduct an assessment of potential land use conflicts, including completion of an assessment in accordance with the Department of Industries' Land Use Conflict Rick Assessment Guide (PDF 351 KB).
-Land use compatibility and conflicts Discuss compatibility of the development with the existing land uses on the site and adjacent land (e.g. aerial spraying, dust generation and bioaccurity risk) during operation and after decommissioning, with reference to the zoning provisions applying to the land acidification, shallowness of soils, climate, weak structure, samity, or a combination of these factors.
-Source: NSW Government Soil and Capability Assessment Scheme
+It has cropping limitations due to erosion hazard, weak structure, salinity, acidification, shallowness of soils, climate, wetness, stoniness or a combination of these factors.
+Source: NSW Government Soil and Capability Assessment Scheme LUCRA assessment Conduct an assessment of potential land use conflicts, including completion of an assessment in accordance with the Department of Industries' Land Use Conflict Risk Assessment Guide (PDC 351 KB).
+Land use compatibility and conflicts Discuss compatibility of the development with the existing land uses on the site and adjacent land (e.g. aerial spraying, dust generation and biosecurity risk) during operation and after decommissioning, with reference to the zoning provisions applying to the land